gooberf/InfiniteHallway/modding.md

 The Infinite Hallway supports mods!
 This makes the game *truly infinite*.
 Mods allow you to create custom game experiences, new floors, alternative storylines, or completely different adventures using the same game engine and helper functions.

-Mods are Python files placed in the `/mods` directory.
-When you select "load mod" from the main menu, the game will scan the mods folder and let you choose which mod to run.
-Each mod must have a `main()` function that serves as the entry point for your mod.

 ## Documentation